 In this chart you can see the duration of Naturalization at the various immigration authorities in Germany with a map of Germany and the respective cities

-While Naturalization works quickly in Cottbus and Berlin, Leipzig takes the longest at over 50 months.
+While the Naturalization process is Naturalization in Aschaffenburg, Nuremberg, and Cottbus, it takes the longest in Leipzig, at over 50 months.

 New naturalization law